-Students at the Colourful Keys Piano Studio also get to attend up to four group workshops every year.
-These workshops are called "piano parties" – because we have so much fun!
+Students at the Colourful Keys Piano Studio also get to attend up to 12 group workshops every year.

 At the group workshops, we play theory games, improvise together and learn to perform in front of others in a low-pressure environment.
-You can find out more about the value of these piano parties here.
+You can find out more about the value of these workshops here.

 All students at Colourful Keys are welcome to sit piano exams with the Royal Irish Academy of Music.
 Exams can be a great motivator for some, but they’re not for everyone.

 I never push a student to do an exam if it’s not something they are interested in.
 Exams should always be a positive and rewarding experience, not something to be anxious about.

 Part of learning to play the piano is daily (or nearly daily) practice.
 The parents role in this is crucial to their child’s success.
 You will need to be ready to help with keeping the routine of practice and structuring practice-time by helping your child follow the teacher’s notes.